Joseph Fry Jr.

 Joseph Fry Jr. (August 4, 1781 – August 15, 1860) was an American politician who served as a Jacksonian member of the U.S. House of Representatives for Pennsylvania's 7th congressional district from 1827 to 1831.

 Biography

-Joseph Fry Jr. was born in Upper Saucon Township, Pennsylvania.
-He participated in mercantile pursuits in Fryburg (later Coopersburg, Pennsylvania).
+Joseph Fry Jr. was born in present-day Upper Saucon Township, Pennsylvania.
+He participated in mercantile pursuits in Fryburg, later renamed Coopersburg.

 He was a member of the Pennsylvania House of Representatives in 1816 and 1817, and served in the Pennsylvania State Senate for the 8th district from 1817 to 1821.
 He served in the State militia and attained the rank of colonel.

 Fry was elected to the Twentieth Congress and reelected as a Jacksonian to the Twenty-first Congress.
 He was not a candidate for renomination in 1830.
 He resumed business activities, and was a member of the State constitutional convention in 1837 and 1838.
-He died in Allentown, Pennsylvania and is interred at the Union-West End Cemetery in Allentown.
+On August 15, 1860 Joseph Fry Jr died at the age of 79 in Allentown, Pennsylvania.